-- 43.19 A child protection conference will be held by Children's Social Care (CSC) if it is considered that the child is suffering or at risk of significant harm. - 43.20 We will attend and contribute to initial and review Child Protection (CP) conferences, Child in Need (CIN) meetings and relevant multi-agency meetings, including core groups.
-The DSL and DDSL will attend multi-disciplinary team meetings.
+- 54.20 A child protection conference will be held by Children's Social Care (CSC) if it is considered that the child is suffering or at risk of significant harm. - We will attend and contribute to initial and review Child Protection (CP) conferences, Child in Need (CIN) meetings and relevant multi-agency meetings, including core groups.
+The DSL/DDSLs and Pastoral Support Workers will attend multi-disciplinary team meetings under the guidance of the DSL.
+Form tutors may also be requested to attend.
 Oak Learning Partnership aims to attend all MDT meetings and will work with agencies to ensure that these are completed within term-time.
 Where a meeting is required during a school holiday and there are exceptional circumstances such as a Strategy Meeting or Child Protection Conference, the DSL will endeavour to ensure that an appropriately trained member of staff attends.
-Invitations outside of term time should be sent to: unsworth@bury.gov.uk. - 43.21 Members of staff who are asked to attend a child protection conference (either in person or virtually) about an individual pupil/family will need to have as much relevant updated information about the child as possible and will send a report, using the most up-to-date pro forma to
+Invitations outside of term time should be sent to: